guillaumepiot/cotidia-mail/docs/templates.md

 The main content of the email, provided by partial templates associated directly to each notice type.

-<p class="alert alert-info" markdown="1">The default width of the email is set to 600px, to ensure maximum compatibility with most email clients restrictions.
-More useful information on the [Campaign Monitor website](http://www.campaignmonitor.com/resources/will-it-work/width/).</p>
+> The default width of the email is set to 600px, to ensure maximum compatibility with most email clients restrictions.
+More useful information on the [Campaign Monitor website](http://www.campaignmonitor.com/resources/will-it-work/width/).

 ### Base template (TXT)